blockchain/My-Wallet-V3-Frontend/README.md

 After login, you'll see a list of accounts.
 There will be delay before transactions and the correct balances show up.
 If something goes wrong during the login process, error messages appear in the console.

-To automatically login after every page refresh, create a file `.env` and add `SAVE_PASSWORD=1` to it.
+To automatically login and go back to where you last were in the app after every page refresh, create a file `.env` and add `AUTO_RELOAD=1` to it.

 To reclaim funds from an email take code at the of link and add it to `#/claim`, e.g.: